 Caterham launched a motorcycle division in 2013, unveiling a Brutus 750, dubbed the ‘SUV of motorcycles’.
 The venture wasn’t a success, although it did spawn the Carbon e-bike, which is essentially an electric mountain bike on steroids.
 It was created by Zeno Panarari and Alessandro Tartarini, who broke away from Caterham and formed Moto Parilla in 2014.

 Caterham Classic e-bike

-The Caterham Classic e-bike was designed for the rider with “a penchant for a design harking back to the golden age of British motorcycling”, while offering a range of 40-80km.
+The Caterham Classic e-bike was designed for the rider with ‘a penchant for a design harking back to the golden age of British motorcycling’, while offering a range up to 50 miles.
 Sadly, Caterham’s two-wheeled adventure failed to get into gear.
 The website is now a WordPress theme with some words promising much but delivering little.